arduino/docs-content/content/arduino-cloud/00.guides/06.node-red/nodered-intro.md

 Follow the steps below to set up the Thing:

-- Go to the Arduino IoT Cloud -> Thing -> Create a Thing
+- Go to the Arduino Cloud -> Thing -> Create a Thing
 - Add your Device and your Network credentials
 - Add an integer Variable, with the name humidity, and set permissions to Read Only
 - Go to the **"Sketch"** tab and replace the code with the code below: